Alternative fuels

 This category is for measures that encourage more environmentally friendly transport modes or that reduce overall demand for motorised transport.
 It includes several pricing-related measures (taxes, subsidies and other economic instruments).

-This parameter includes activities that mention the use of innovation and digitalization to improve the efficiency of transport.
+This parameter includes activities that mention the use of innovation and digitalisation to improve the efficiency of transport.

-This parameter records any general mention of activities focusing on reducing demand for motorized transport.
+This parameter records any general mention of activities focusing on reducing demand for motorised transport.

 This parameter refers to the management of circumstances and incentives for employee commuter travel and working arrangements to reduce traffic and automobile use.